-Other methods for addressing the label switching problem were considered.
-For example, rather than sorting based on the parameter set with largest separation between any two of its representative values, we considered basing the sorting on the parameter set with the largest separation between its two \emph{closest} representative values (i.e. the maximum of the minimum separations); however, this sorting did not perform well empirically.
-The issue seemed to be that parameter set with the largest separation between its two closest representative values may actually have all of its components relatively close; after multiple iterations, none of the components would separate out from the other components.
-This lead to iteration after iteration of components that remained a blend of components rather than separating out into pure components.
-Overall, from empirical experiments, the algorithm outlined in Algorithm~\ref{alg:ls} performed the best and thus is our recommendation.
+Variations of Algorithm~\ref{alg:ls} were considered.
+For example, rather than sorting based on the parameter set with largest separation between any two of its representative values, we considered basing the sorting on the parameter with the largest separation between its two \emph{closest} representative values (i.e., the maximum of the minimum separations); however, this sorting did not perform well empirically.
+The issue seemed to be that parameter with the largest separation between its two closest representative values may actually have all of its components relatively close; after multiple iterations, none of the components were well separated from the other components.
+This lead to iteration after iteration of components that remained a blend of components rather than separating clearly into $K$ components.
+Overall, from empirical experiments, the approach outlined in Algorithm~\ref{alg:ls} performed the best and thus is our recommendation.
 However, we emphasize that alterations to this procedure may be necessary for mixture models that have additional structure or correlations among the parameters of the component distributions or to deal with multi--dimensional mixture models.